Aoi-hosizora/flutter_ahlib/README.md

 [![License](https://img.shields.io/badge/license-mit-blue.svg)](./LICENSE)

 + A personal flutter library, contains some useful widgets and utilities.
 + Please visit https://pub.dev/packages/flutter_ahlib for this library.
-Note that this library only passed tests in Flutter 2.x.
+Note that this library only passes tests in Flutter 2.x.

 ### Usage